Alta Via 4 (day 1): Rifugio Tre Scarperi to Locatelli Tre Cime + Via Ferrata Torre di Toblin & Innerkofler

 Night 1: Rifugio Locatelli

 I found the rooms comfortable and the food excellent, though the breakfast was a bit scant.
 I’d recommend paying for your dinner a la carte and skipping breakfast, instead spending your money on a large lunch at tomorrow’s Rifugio Fonda Savio.
-Thankfully, the dinner menu at Locatelli is long and the a la carte orders seem to come out much quicker than the half-board meals!
+Thankfully, the dinner menu at Locatelli is long and the a la carte orders come out much quicker than the half-board meals!
 Reserve Rifugio Locatelli by emailing dreizinnenhuette@rolmail.net OR rifugio-locatelli@rolmail.net.

 - Showers: 8€ for 5min (regularly runs out in the summer; there are also large sinks in the women’s bathroom that hikers regularly use to wash off)